Russian Oil Helps Fuel $275 Million Increase in Fund to Make Movies

 Money from Russian oil is helping facilitate a $275 million increase to a $250 million equity fund created last September by Emmett/Furla Films and Envision Entertainment to produce star-driven commercial feature films.

 Envision was started last year by Remington Chase and Stepan Martirosyan, who are business partners in the Russian petroleum industry and other commercial developments around the world.

-Emmett-Furla, founded in 1998 by Randall Emmet and George Furla, has financed over $300 million in movie production since 2011.
-In the last 11 months, it has produced eight pictures including End of Watch, which stars Jake Gyllenhaal and Anna Kendrick, as well as Lay The Favorite, Alex Cross, and Broken City, all scheduled to be released in coming months.
+Emmett/Furla, founded in 1998 by Randall Emmett and George Furla, has financed over $300 million in movie production since 2011.
+In the last 11 months, it has produced eight pictures including End of Watch, which stars Jake Gyllenhaal and Anna Kendrick, as well as Lay the Favorite, Alex Cross and Broken City, all scheduled to be released in the coming months.

-Emmett-Furla is currently producing 2 Guns with Universal Pictures, an $85 million picture starring Mark Wahlberg and Denzel Washington.
-Movies it has in pre-production include Lone Survivor, starring Wahlberg directed by Peter Berg; and Motor City starring Gerard Butler and directed by Albert Hughes.
-Both are expected to begin principal photography on September 20th.
-The production house recently completed production on The Tomb, Empire State, Frozen Ground and Fire with Fire.
+Emmett/Furla is currently producing 2 Guns with Universal Pictures, an $85 million picture starring Mark Wahlberg and Denzel Washington.
+Movies it has in preproduction include Lone Survivor, starring Wahlberg and directed by Peter Berg; and Motor City, starring Gerard Butler and directed by Albert Hughes.
+Both are expected to begin principal photography on Sept.
+20. The production house recently completed production on The Tomb, Empire State, Frozen Ground and Fire With Fire.

 With Curtis “50 Cent” Jackson, Emmett also continues to run Cheetah Vision Films, which has a separate equity fund through a deal with Lionsgate.
 Cheetah Vision's film Freelancers is due out later this month.